ryanklaiber/Possible/README.md

-same meaning sentences into one, abbreviations expanded, same exact meaning words resolved. ex. can not and cannot - one must be kept and the other replaced with the one determined better, unnecessary words removed
+same meaning sentences into one, abbreviations expanded, same exact meaning words resolved. ex. can not and cannot - one must be kept and the other replaced with the one determined better, unnecessary words removed, sentences stored in hash tables

-Creation/Truth
+Truth

+truth data is created/updated directly after the independence and unification functions.

+Creation

-Creation through Sentence Manipulation
+Creation through Sentence Manipulation,
 Creation through Logic

 Power Value Calculating